girlscript/winter-of-contributing/Python/What_is_Automation/Automation.md

 ## WHAT IS AUTOMATION?
 In a simple word, automation is a process which make a task to operate automatically.
 Take me for an example, I have to always check if there is any new mail and for that
-I have to enter in all my Gmail account (not gonna say how many I have :p) which is really tiring.
+I have to enter in all my Gmail account which is really tiring.
 Sometimes, I skip it, resulting me to miss an important announcement.
 But if I have, say, a robot to check every 2/4 hours if there is any new mail, then Voila!!!
 Problem solved.
 But robot is a far-fetch thought.
 Why don't we think of something easiest and efficient to make?
 Let's say a script of Python which will execute every 2/4 hours to do our work.
 And that's what automation is. <br>